Billy Mullen

-William John Mullen (January 23, 1896 – May 4, 1971) was a professional baseball player who played third base from 1920 to 1928.
+William John Mullen (January 23, 1896 – May 4, 1971) was an American professional baseball player who played third base from 1920 to 1928.

 Surviving family

 Bill Mullen is survived by his daughter, June Mitchell, and her three sons, Tom, Robert, and Terry Mitchell.
 Tom owned a jazz restaurant in Cocoa Beach, Florida for some time until 2008, and now works for Kennedy Space Center.
 Also survived by his daughter, Dorothy Murray, and her three children, the late Linda Best (Murray), William Murray of Kirkwood, Mo. and Kim Higgins (Murray), Sappington, Missouri.